 Maximum occupancy: 20

 A cluster of eight Windows PCs is available in the Alexander Building for Undergraduate students to use between classes or for writing and research.

 There's a networked printer in the room which all of the computers can print to, and all students have Office365 accounts for email, online storage and a host of collaboration tools.

 The Postgraduate Computer Room in the Alexander Building is accessible 24 hours to postgraduate students of the Drama Department.

 The Windows cluster PCs have Microsoft Office installed along with the usual internet applications.
-When you log in to a cluster PC it automatically connects to your "U" drive which allows you to store and retrieve your documents.

-There is also a Printstation facility which allows you to print from any computer.
 In addition, there are three iMac computers for video and multimedia editing.

 All teaching spaces have a PC on the same networked system, so students and staff can log in to their workspace and retrieve files easily.